hermanni-fernandes/html_portfolio/README.md

 # Diego's Portfolio

 This is a basic HTML portfolio project showcasing simple web development exercises.
-It includes multiple pages built with only **HTML** to demonstrate structure, linking, and basic formatting.
+It includes multiple pages built with **HTML** to demonstrate structure, linking, and basic formatting.

 ## 📂 Project Structure
 - **index.html** → Main portfolio page with links to all projects.